NM-TAFE/diploma-adv-prog-python/week12/Project Kick Off/SPECIFICATION.md

 -   Create and assign GitHub issues for each development task.
 -   Use milestones to represent features such as “Model Loading” “Auth System,” or “UI Layout.”

-### 8.3 Model Training, Serialization, and Versioning
+### 8.3 Model Training, Serialisation, and Versioning

 Train and version your model using joblib or pickle; integrate with Django for inference.